 One of the best ways to apply clear glaze to your bubbles is with a spray gun.
 This technique gives you the least chance of smudging your bubbles without having to bisque again.

 As you learn the art of bubbling, you can experiment on different techniques to find the one that suits your preference.
 Here is another process that potters use when bubble glazing: Using Glaze instead of Underglaze.

 You can dip your bisque ware in light or dark glaze for the first coat because it creates an even surface.
-One to two dips for about 3 seconds each, gives you the best surface to work with bubbles.
+One to two dips for about 3 seconds each, give you the best surface to work with bubbles.
 You can also try using a spray booth for the first coating, or brush on, but dipping is much faster and simpler.

 While waiting for the first coat to dry up, start working on the darker or lighter shade of Glaze.

 Mix your two or three squirts of soap with 3 to 4 tablespoons of glaze and add a little water if your glaze is too thick.
 Mix and blow your bubbles.